 - 1. Humanitarian reasons.
 A prison sentence means the loss of liberty, not the desolation of family ties. - 2.
 Prisoner well-being.
 Visits are important markers for prisoners, often providing a much needed 'boost'. - 3.
 Visits from family and friends mitigates against prisoners becoming institutionalised. - 4.
 Visiting helps family (children especially) to understand what prison is like for their loved one.
 Often, it's not as bad as they have been imagining and myths are often dispelled.\ - 5.
 Prison visits make it more likely that the family remains intact this means that when the prisoner is released, he/she is better able to integrate into society. - 6.
 See previous point better integration means lower likelihood of re-offending. - 7.
-Visits allow prisoners, albeit temporarily, to maintain their role as z. visits keep raitiilles together and potentially prevent raitilly breakdown.

-10. Visits and the maintenance of family ties can help prevent intergenerational offending.
+Visits allow prisoners, albeit temporarily, to maintain their role as husband/wife/father/mother/son/daughter.
+It is an important reminder that they are more than 'a prisoner'. - 8.
+Maintaining family ties through visits is a cost-effective way to reduce recidivism. - 9.
+Visits keep families together and potentially prevent family breakdown. - 10.
+Visits and the maintenance of family ties can help prevent intergenerational offending.